Welcome to subaruaudio.net!

 I see a lot of questions about swapping out the speakers in many Subaru models.
 On this site, I’ll try to detail as much as I can the installation for the various Subaru’s that I have access to, namely:

-I now have three different materials that I can procure through two different suppliers.
+I have three different materials that I can procure through two different suppliers and can discuss custom mounting thicknesses.

-I have also made efforts to get information regarding other models.
+I have made great efforts to get information regarding other models.
 As the info becomes more complete, I will add them to the Subaru Speaker Spacers or Installations pages.

 As of right now, I have a pretty extensive list of vehicles in which my spacers/adapters are compatible.
 A running list of compatibility can be found at the Known Configurations page.

-The biggest thing to understand is that you can’t just yank off the doors, drop in speakers, and call it a day.
+The biggest thing for Subaru owners to know is that you can’t just yank off the door panels, drop in speakers, and call it a day.
 If you add more power to the doors, the speakers move more.
 More cone movement equals more metal reverberation, and that means distorted sound and less efficient reproduction of the music.
 I’ll be discussing all this plus how to get any speaker to sit solidly in the door using a custom adapter and tried-and-true deadening tactics.
 Check out the pages for more info.

-If you’re interested in the speaker spacers, firstly check out the info page, then feel free to send me a message through the contact form.
+If you’re interested in the speaker spacers, first check out the info page, then feel free to send me a message through the contact form.

 - Patrick